camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 NOTE:
 The documentation of non-mandatory error statuses defined in section 3.1 depends on the specific considerations and design of the given API.
- - Error statuses 400, 404, 409, 422, 429: These error statuses should be documented based on the API design and the functionality involved.
+ - Error statuses 400, 404, 409, 422, 429: These error statuses SHOULD be documented based on the API design and the functionality involved.
 Subprojects evaluate the relevance and necessity of including these statuses in API specifications.
  - Error statuses 405, 406, 410, 412, 415, and 5xx: These error statuses are not documented by default in the API specification.
-However, they should be included if there is a relevant use case that justifies their documentation.
+However, they SHOULD be included if there is a relevant use case that justifies their documentation.
    - Special Consideration for error 501 NOT IMPLEMENTED to indicate optional endpoint:
      - The use of optional endpoints is discouraged in order to have aligned implementations
-     - Only for exceptions where an optional endpoint can not be avoided and defining it in separate, atomic API is not possible - error status 501 should be documented as a valid response
+     - Only for exceptions where an optional endpoint can not be avoided and defining it in separate, atomic API is not possible - error status 501 SHOULD be documented as a valid response

 ### 3.2.
 Error Responses - Device Object/Phone Number